 Here at the Craft Studio, you can spend your time creatively!
 Join the fun and create hand-made items that are either donated to different charities or sold at our Boutique to raise funds for the Centre and/or take a class for personal growth.

-Try something new by taking one of our creative art classes and have access to our Studio space, Stained Glass Studio, Quilting and even our Woodshop.
+Try something new by taking one of our creative art classes and have access to our Studio space, Stained Glass Studio, and Quilting room.

 For you crafters/makers, volunteer to make unique one-of-a-kind items such as stained glass, quilting, knitting items, mixed-media art and more!
 We supply all the materials while you create at home or here in one of our Craft Studio circles.